jbillmann/GarageServer.IO/README.md

 # GarageServer.IO
-A simple, multiplayer game server (and client) for Node.js
+A simple, lightweight, multiplayer game server (and client) for Node.js

 How to use
 ----------